Power of the Word International Conference VI: Postponed until 30th June to 3rd July 2021, The Loyola Institute, Trinity College Dublin Ireland

 Registration now open: Theology, Philosophy and Literature in Conversation

-The sixth Power of the Word Conference will explore aspects of the ‘call of literature’, for authors and audiences alike.
+The sixth Power of the Word Conference, a collaboration between the Loyola Institute and The Power of the Word Project, will explore aspects of the ‘call of literature’, for authors and audiences alike.

 How do writers and critics understand it?
 What does it mean to speak of a ‘vocation’ to write and what have theologians and philosophers got to say on the matter?
 In what sense can we speak of readers being called to literature?